30-Year-Old Pitcher – San Diego Padres

 There was no outlook written for Rob Johnson in 2014.
 Check out the latest news below for more on his current fantasy value.

 Rob Johnson Contract Information:

-Agreed to a minor league contract with the Cardinals in November of 2012.
+Signed a minor league contract with the Padres in February of 2014.

 To instantly reveal our fantasy analysis of every player – including Rob Johnson – simply subscribe now.

 |Last 14 Days

 Rob Johnson Split Stats (View Full Split Stats)